- Dogs have anxiety, too — Anxiety in dogs can be generalized or caused by things like fear and aging.

 - Aging.
 As dogs ease into their old age, they may start to experience increased irritability and decreased tolerance.

 - Separation.
 It’s not just a myth that separation anxiety exists between dogs and their owners.
 When left alone for long periods, a dog’s anxiety can become worse.

 - General causes.
 Generalized anxiety is when your dog exhibits constant anxiety, regardless of the situation.
 It can be one of the hardest forms of anxiety to help your dog cope with.

 Signs of anxiety in dogs

 It can be hard to differentiate whether your dog is suffering from anxiety or another ailment.
-Dogs can exhibit a range of signs if they’re experiencing anxiety.
+However, dogs can exhibit a range of signs if they’re experiencing anxiety.
 Pet parents should keep an eye out for:

 - Urinating or defecating in the house

 - Repetitive or compulsive behaviors

 If your dog exhibits any of the above-mentioned symptoms of anxiety, you should bring them to the vet.
 They will carry out a small analysis of your dog to diagnose their anxiety.
 You will likely be asked to fill out a behavioral history questionnaire [trusted url=”https://cvm.ncsu.edu/” title=”NC State Veterinary Medicine” description=”Veterinary school.”.
 This helps your vet to decide what the best treatment method is for your dog’s anxiety.
 There are a few proven methods for treating a dog’s anxiety: